barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

 .. activecode:: fsc_ac_fix_grade_code
     :caption: Letter grade from score

     Run this code to see what it prints.
-The modify it to work correctly.
+Then modify it to work correctly.
 Next, add code to the main function to test each possible letter grade.
 It should return A if the score is greater than or equal 90, B if greater than or equal 80, C if greater